 As a feline pet owner keeping your fur baby happy, content, and comfortable remain your biggest concern.
-Happy and content cats need places they can rest, and that will inevitably bring up the subject of cat window hammocks.
+Happy and content cats need places they can rest, and that will inevitably bring up the question of this: Are cat window hammocks safe?

 But are cat window hammocks safe?